cschleiden/go-workflows/diag/app/README.md

 ## Testing changes

+💡 Use `Launch web sample` launch configuration for connecting with backend.

 `npm start` to start the development server, and then run a go-workflows sample that hosts the web UI.
 The `proxy` configuration in `package.json` should allow you to access the web ui from the auto-reloading development server, and serve the API via your Go binary.

 ## Checking in changes